Table of Contents

 Understanding Ovarian Cysts: Types and Causes

-Ovarian cysts are a painless fluid sac most likely to appear on the outside or inner lining of the ovaries.
+Ovarian cysts are fluid-filled sacs most likely to appear on the outside or inner lining of the ovaries.
 They normally occur naturally within the menstrual cycle.
 Most ovarian cysts are painless and often go unnoticed.
 Other ovarian cysts tend to be large or sometimes become complicated.

 Types of Ovarian Cysts